-Well, I’ve been in this human resources game for over 20 years’ now.
+Well, I’ve been in the Human Resources game for over 20 years’ now.
 My specializations grew over time but I’ve pretty much seen it all.
 I stumbled into the field fresh out of college, with my public administration degree in hand.
 Luckily, I landed at the Association Washington Cities (AWC).
 I learned how to advocate for employees while also creating “wins” for the employer.
 This is far more difficult and way more rewarding than it sounds.

-Over the course of my career, I saw that all the areas of human resources are interwoven.
+Over the course of my career, I observed how all the areas of human resources are interwoven.
 If you don’t have trained employees or a solid safety program, they get hurt.
 Lackluster benefits plans can mean employees go longer without treatment.
 So where are they going to get the treatment?
 Under your workers’ compensation plan.
 Don’t fool yourselves.
 Without a robust leave management/life-cycle program, you are taking from one hand to give to the other.

 I have many, many training hours, as well as several certificates.
 I am certified as a Disability Management Professional (CPDM) and Oregon Workers’ Compensation Examiner.
 I also hold the SHRM SENIOR CERTIFIED PROFESSIONAL (SHRM-SCP) designation.
 Plus, you know, I’ve actually done the work from the ground up and gotten good evals for it.